-Art.
-8 Pets
+Article 8 Pets

 - If a reservation is made online, the Proof of Reservation will be sent to the email address provided immediately after payment.

-- The hire period is the period beginning when the Visitor receives a hire product until the time the hire product is returned as is stated in the hire contract or agreed upon verbally.
-An extension of the hire period can only be granted by De Hoge Veluwe at the extension hire rate previously determined by De Hoge Veluwe.
-Early return of a hire product terminates the hire contract but does not give the person who hired the product the right to receive a reduction in the hire cost stated in the contract or the additional rental price that applies to an extension of the rental period.
+- The rental period is the period beginning when the Visitor receives a Rental Item until the time the Rental Item is returned as stated in the rental contract or agreed upon verbally.
+An extension of the rental period can only be granted with De Hoge Veluwe’s consent and in accordance with the applicable (extension) rental rates.
+Early return of a Rental Item terminates the rental contract but does not give the person who rented the item the right to receive a reduction in the rental price stated in the contract or the additional rental price that applies to an extension of the rental period.

-Art.
-10 White Bikes
+Article 10 White Bikes

 - The White Bikes are parked in the bicycle racks in the Park.
 The White Bikes that are parked in the bicycle racks in the Park are available for use by all Visitors.

-Art.
-11 Activities
+Article 11 Activities

 - If an Activity is reserved online, the Proof of Reservation will be sent to the email address provided immediately after payment.